 Cooper has a lot of bitchy moments in Now, Voyager, such as, just to pick one out of a hat, throwing herself down a staircase to ensure her daughter stays chained up as a nursemaid.

 But the Siren thinks even trying to order the newly fashionable Charlotte back into this offense to the human eyesight is as evil as it gets.
 Have you ever seen anything to equal this horror?
 The hem that hits just the right spot to get that redwood-forest effect every woman wants for her legs.
 The neckline that rests at her throat only because the climb to the earlobes got too exhausting.
 The lace at the collar, probably thrown there by Gladys in one of her temper fits.
 The way the dress droops away from the body, yet clings enough to say, "There is a whole world of lumpy oatmeal under here and brother, you want no part of it."
 It's a goddamn triumph of costuming.
-Kim Morgan recently said every woman should have Claude Rains as her psychiatrist, and ain't that the truth--but Dr. Jaquith's one mistake is waiting to talk to Charlotte.
+Kim Morgan recently said every woman should have Claude Rains as her psychiatrist, and ain't that the truth--but Dr. Jaquith's one mistake is waiting to talk to Charlotte before they leave together for his cozy sanitorium.
 The second she entered wearing that monstrosity, he should have said, "Right, we're outta here."

 2. Jean Seberg in Breathless (N/A)